Tessy María López Goerne: Early life and education

 López Goerne was born in Guanajuato City Mexico October 22, 1961.
 She graduated from the University of Guanajuato at the age of 17 where her father was a scientist.
 She obtained a Masters in Solid State physics and a PhD in Material Science from the Universidad Autónoma Metropolitana.

 In 2005 she founded the research Lab in Nanotechnology & Medicine at the Autonomous Metropolitan University in Guanajuato Mexico.
 Her research focused on using nanoparticles to treat Epilepsy and Parkinson's.

 Research and academics

-López Goerne has worked as a researcher in the fields of molecular photodynamics, photocatalysts and bionanomaterials, materials and nanostructured reservoirs for controlled release of drugs.
+López Goerne has worked as a researcher in the fields of molecular photodynamics, photocatalysts and bionanomaterials, soft materials and nanostructured reservoirs for controlled release of drugs.
 She was a research professor at Tulane University.

-Nanogel
+Nanogel products

-Lopez Goerne developed Nanogel, a gel with copper, titanium and silica nanoparticles while a researcher at Autonommous Metropolican University.
-She claims that the product can treat sores, surgical wounds, skin infections and other skin lesions.
-The proposed mechanism of action is that the nanoparticles enter and eliminate damaged cells.
-She started NanoTutt in order to manufacture and sell Nanogel.

-Cofepris, the Mexican government agency tasked with overseeing pharmaceutical safety, concluded that the factory did not have proper sanitary permits to produce the product.
-In addition, the company Nanotutt does not appear to be certified to produce medical treatments.
-Nanututt has financial irregularities.
-Customers pay a "donation" to avoid taxes.
-The product was removed from Mercado Libre a Mexican online marketplace, although that is currently the only way to obtain the product.
+López Goerne's company NanoTutt S.A. de C.V. markets nanogel products as a treatment for diabetes.
+In 2020 NanoTutt was accused of marketing products without the approval of the Mexican Government, as well as engaging in tax evasion on the sale of its products.